josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 The term "garbage" wasn't offensive when they used it against _other_ people, but yet, it was horrifically offensive to use that word against _them_ (a play familiar both for anyone who remembers 2016, and anyone who's ever experienced the [DARVO](https://en.wikipedia.org/wiki/DARVO) of an abuser).

 Republicans were anti-Russia, until Trump was pro-Russia.
-Then they softened.

 For that matter, most of them were anti-_Trump_, until Trump became the path to winning at any cost.

 They claim to be pro-democracy, and _deeply_ concerned about the integrity of elections.
-But somehow, the threat of a valid citizen casting a valid vote without a photo ID matters more to them than their own candidate staging a coup to illegitimately steal the entire election outright.
+But somehow, the threat of a citizen casting a valid vote without a photo ID matters more to them than their own candidate staging a coup to illegitimately steal the entire election outright.

-We won't see Harris demand that anyone goes and "finds votes" for her, or encouraging her supporters to storm the Capitol, and certainly not threatening the life of her VP pick.
-But if we did, of course, those things would suddenly be back to being absolutely unacceptable, after a brief hiatus that began the precise moment their team did it.
+Harris won't demand that anyone "finds votes" for her, or claim the election was fraudulent, or stage a violent coup.
+She won't do those things because she's an adult, and those things have always been unacceptable.
+But if she _did_, of course, the people who tolerated and even cheered all of those things would suddenly change their minds.

-If she had won, our news would be filled with the inevitable, childish cries of “_that didn't count!_” and “_no fair!_” and “_you cheated!_”
+If she _had_ won, our news would be filled with the inevitable, childish cries of “_that didn't count!_” and “_no fair!_” and “_you cheated!_”

 But she didn't win.
 And so it was all valid.